Skip to content

 Technological nature of language and the implications for health professions education

-This essay examines language as humanity's original general purpose technology and presents large language models as a significant evolution in this continuum rather than merely new digital tools.
+This essay examines language as a general purpose technology and presents large language models as a significant evolution in this continuum rather than merely new digital tools.
 It explores how LLMs extend language's core capabilities through scale, synthesis, adaptability, and multimodality, which is especially relevant to health professions education where students struggle with information overload and preparation for complex practice environments.
 By framing LLMs as an evolution of our fundamental technology, the essay suggests shifting educational focus to clinical reasoning and adaptive expertise, developing healthcare-specific AI literacy, and reimagining assessment approaches—offering a balanced perspective between uncritical enthusiasm and reflexive resistance.

 Read more